teegre/QDB/README.md

 # QDB

-**QDB** is a lightweight, schema-aware, graph-based database engine with a compact custom query language for fast and expressive data modeling, querying, and traversal.
-It is designed for structured yet flexible data storage where relationships matter.
+**QDB** is a lightweight, schema-aware, graph-based **database engine** with a **compact custom query language** for fast and expressive data modeling, querying, and traversal.
+It is designed for structured yet flexible data storage where relationships matter (or not).

 ## Installation